 The OG provides revision materials on each section and relevant question times, which provide the basis for beginning revision and preparation.
 It is imperative to practice a little bit every day, and to set aside weekends for exam condition testing.

-“I first focused on reading through and writing notes on the revision material from the official guides, this gave me a good basis for which to start practice questions from the books.
+James said: “I first focused on reading through and writing notes on the revision material from the official guides, this gave me a good basis for which to start practice questions from the books.
 I aimed to do an hour of these each evening, alternating between numerical and verbal, as I felt quite well-balanced between the two.
 Closer to the time I began practice tests using the official software.
 Once I’d started revising and felt relatively comfortable with the practice questions, I booked an exam for sooner than I should have – I had a target score in mind but felt that I may have to sit the exam on more than one occasion to achieve it.
 The pressure of having a test deadline helped focus my mind and I ended up surpassing what I needed first time.”

-“My studying revolved around taking a practice exam under real test conditions on Sunday mornings, then going through incorrect answers (and underlying concepts) on Monday evenings.
+Matthew said: “My studying revolved around taking a practice exam under real test conditions on Sunday mornings, then going through incorrect answers (and underlying concepts) on Monday evenings.
 The rest of the week I practiced out of my books during lunch breaks at work and for an hour or two each evening, specifically focusing on timing myself for each question.
 Don’t forget to practice your integrated reasoning and essay sections.
 They may not make up part of your soon-to-be 700+ score, but they still appear on the report you’ll send in with your application and companies who request it will see them as well.”

 Order of sections attempted